 - Use designs that are symmetrical in nature in your UI prototype.
 This will help to grab the users’ attention.

 According to the law of proximity, objects that are near each other or proximate, tend to be put together/grouped.

-Proximity overrides similarity of color, shape and other factors that might differentiate a group.
+Proximity overrides the similarity of color, shape, and other factors that might differentiate a group.